MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-web-app-python-flask-sign-in-sign-out.md

 # Tutorial: Prepare a Python Flask web application for authentication

 This is the second tutorial in a tutorial series that guides you on securing a Python Flask Web app using Microsoft Entra ID for customers.
-In [part 1 of this series](tutorial-web-app-node-sign-in-prepare-tenant.md), you registered an application and configured user flows in your Microsoft Entra ID for customers tenant.
+In [part 1 of this series](./tutorial-web-app-python-flask-prepare-tenant.md), you registered an application and configured user flows in your Microsoft Entra ID for customers tenant.

-In this tutorial, you create a Node.js(Express)

-In this tutorial you'll;
+In this tutorial, you'll;

 > [!div class="checklist"]
 >
 > - Create a Python Flask project
-> - Install dependencies
+> - Install the required dependencies
-> -
+> - Configure your Flask web app to use Microsoft Entra ID for customers for authentication
+> - Test the sign-in and sign-out experience in your Flask web app

 ## Prerequisites